 Software Identification: Are software components identified with authoritative identities (e.g. CPEs, PURL, SWID tags) that will map to vulnerability information.
 Many legacy systems identify components with names that were manually designated when software was brought into the organization.
 These in-house names can be used in an SBOM but will ultimately need to be resolved and authoritatively identified, either by the SBOM producer or the SBOM consumer, to enable vulnerability management.

 More recently proposed are the identifications or URLs of software in package management, such as public repository URLs.
 Such an approach works well for software covered by (public) package management services, which is usually not the case for proprietary components.
 It is important to note that the package URL specification designates globally unique public identifiers - the location of a package in a publicly accessible package manager, vs. a corporate internal package manager whose namespace diverges from the public package manager namespace.
 It is not simply a concatenation of supplier, package and version information present on an internal system.
-To adhere to the pURL specification, suppliers using pURL as a software identifier should be using pURLs that associate a component with a public package manager location.
+To adhere to the PURL specification, suppliers using pURL as a software identifier should be using PURLs that associate a component with a public package manager location, for components whose point of origin is a publicly accessible package manager.
+For proprietary or first party packages whose point of origin is the supplier, internal package repository identifiers are acceptable.

 Time of Generation for an SBOM not created at build time